centau/ecr/docs/api/Registry.md

 - **Details**

     The signal is fired *before* the component is actually removed.
 You can retrieve the component value within the signal listener.

+    > ⚠️ Components cannot be added or removed within a listener.

 ---